emchristiansen/PersistentMap/README.md

 ##A bit of commentary

 The implementation of PersistentMap is absurdly simple, but its utility is obvious.
-I hope a serious database project, e.g. Slick, picks up the idea.
+I hope a serious database project picks up the idea.

 ##Known issues